MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/manage-authors.md

 ## Export author information

-To inform the owner of a social profile about the personal data that is stored in [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] (for example if you need to respond to a GDPR request), Administrators can export the author's data to an [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] file.
+To inform the owner of a social profile about the personal data that is stored in [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)], Administrators can export the author's data to an [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] file.

 ### Export details about an author